tfree87/FreshBing/README.md

 lightweight installer, and works well with Windows XP and above, unlike the official Bing Desktop software, which only works with Windows 7.

+The RSS feed URL and the update interval can be customized, see below.

 ## Usage

 [Download the installer](https://github.com/downloads/ndabas/FreshBing/FreshBingSetup.exe)